 HORIZON RECORDS HISTORY

 A&M Records announced Horizon Records as a jazz series not a label in May 1975.
 A&M planned to release one album per month from Horizon retailing for $5.98.
-John Snyder, who started his career under Creed Taylor at CTI Records, was to head the series.
-Billboard quoted Mr. Snyder, "The Horizon Series concept is to present sophisticated contemporary jazz in the best production and merchandising package possible....We hope to widen the jazz market by creative merchandising and packaging at the high level of taste and quality that has been associated with A&M." (June 7, 1975) The label was headquartered in A&M Records' New York Office which handled recording and album packages.
+John Snyder, who started his career under Creed Taylor at CTI Records, was to head the series as the creative director.
+Billboard quoted Mr. Snyder, "The Horizon Series concept is to present sophisticated contemporary jazz in the best production and merchandising package possible....We hope to widen the jazz market by creative merchandising and packaging at the high level of taste and quality that has been associated with A&M." (June 7, 1975) The label was headquartered in A&M Records' New York Office at 595 Madison Avenue which handled recording and album packages.

 Like CTI, Horizon Records developed distinctive album packaging and liner notes for its recordings.
 Each of the original albums was packaged in a gatefold cover.
 The inside of the cover contained artist biography and/or song notes, discography, lead sheet transcription of a song on the album, photos of the artist or the recording session, and a stereo mix diagram or graphic scope that showed the channels of the instruments during the mix of a song so the listener could set his stereo system to replicate the intended sound.

-In October 1976, Gil Friesen confirmed that A&M had not made a decision on whether to keep or drop Horizon.
+Signed Brenda Russell and re-signed Thad Jones and Mel Lewis in 1976.
+In October, Gil Friesen confirmed that A&M had not made a decision on whether to keep or drop Horizon.

 In March 1977, A&M launched a major sales campaign of more than 70 titles from CTI, A&M and Horizon.
 The campaign included print and radio ads, and for retailers, posters, mobiles and an in-store play sampler.